 Fortunately, in the case of the ServiceNow vulnerability, the negative impacts of the exposed data weren’t as bad as they could have been.
 However, there are plenty of examples of cloud computing breaches that have been far more impactful.
 For instance, in August 2020, the same month the ServiceNow vulnerability was discovered, Capital One Financial settled with federal banking regulators connected to a 2019 hacking incident.

-In this new world of cloud-based computing, companies and organizations must ensure that they take the appropriate steps to protect their employees, systems, and customers.
+In this new world of cloud-based computing, companies and organizations must take the appropriate steps to protect their employees, systems, and customers.
 Identity management, privacy, and access controls are all areas that must be tightened up as part of the shift to cloud computing.
-Many breaches result from cloud platform configuration errors, closely followed by unauthorized cloud access, unsecured interfaces, and account theft.
+Many breaches result from cloud platform configuration errors, followed by unauthorized access, unsecured interfaces, and account theft.

 Protect yourself as best you can

 Cloud systems are highly interconnected.
 That means that a single compromised account can be used to elevate privileges and cause significant damage rapidly.
-Businesses and organizations using cloud-based systems must ensure that security patches are up to date, using vulnerability databases to ensure that they do not miss crucial updates.
-They must also carry out regular reviews of whatever cloud configurations are in place to ensure no configuration errors that could expose them to attacks.
-This is crucial to ensure compliance as well as minimizing risk.
+Businesses and organizations using cloud-based systems must ensure that security patches are up to date, using vulnerability databases to ensure they do not miss crucial updates.
+They must also regularly review whatever cloud configurations are in place to ensure no configuration errors that could expose them to attacks.
+This is crucial to ensure compliance and minimize risk.

 Cybersecurity tools like network edge security systems such as Web Application Firewalls (WAF), application security in the form of Runtime Application Self-Protection (RASP), and data security measures like Database Activity Monitoring (DAM) are also essential for keeping you safe.
 These measures can ensure rapid detection and response against threats to protect data.
-If they are not already employed, seeking a cybersecurity expert who can advise you is a must.
+If they are not already employed, seeking a cybersecurity expert to advise you is necessary.

 The cloud landscape is changing fast.
 It would be an enormous error to write off cloud computing because of the risks that accompany it.
 By taking the right steps, businesses and organizations can enjoy the undisputed positives of cloud computing while greatly reducing the risks.
 That’s a win-win for all involved.